Modern Slavery Act Statement

 3. Processes for Preventing Modern Slavery and Human Trafficking in the Company and the Supply Chain

-Regarding respect for human rights, we have established “Human Rights Due Diligence” (hereinafter, “Human Rights DD”) based on the “JAL Group Human Rights Policy”, identifying human rights risks in our company and the supply chain, assessing human rights risks, and taking measures against human rights risks.
+Regarding respect for human rights, we have established “Human Rights Due Diligence” (hereinafter, “Human Rights DD”) based on the “JAL Group Human Rights Policy”.

 Human Rights Due Diligence

-In addition, we conducted a human rights risk survey for all JAL Group companies and departments in accordance with the internal rules.
+In addition, in fiscal year 2021, we conducted a human rights risk survey for all JAL Group companies and departments in accordance with the internal rules.

-After that, with the advice of outside experts, based on the results, in 2021, we will be involved in human rights for each of the three business activities of “supply chain management”, “providing products and services”, and “improving the internal environment”.
-We have set priority issues and summarized our efforts to respect human rights through our business.
+After that, with the advice of outside experts, based on the results, for each of the three business activities of “supply chain management”, “providing products and services”, and “improving the internal environment”, we have set priority issues and summarized our efforts to respect human rights through our business.
 Human Rights DD process stipulated in the company rules and the content of priority issues and initiatives related to human rights can be seen from “Respect for Human Rights” on the corporate website.

 Supply chain risk assessment and monitoring

 To promote the construction of a sustainable supply chain, the JAL Group has joined the Global Membership of Sedex Information Exchange Limited (Sedex) since 2015 asking its suppliers to join Sedex and conduct a self-assessment questionnaire.
-In addition to this, from fiscal 2019, we send our own self-evaluation questionnaire (JAL questionnaire) to major suppliers and request them to respond to the JAL questionnaire.
+In addition to this, from fiscal year 2019, we send our own self-evaluation questionnaire (JAL questionnaire) to major suppliers and request them to respond to the JAL questionnaire.
+As of the end of fiscal year 2021, we have completed soundness checks for 62% of our major suppliers.

 Going forward, we will continue to carry out risk assessments and monitoring while building relationships of trust, centered on suppliers who provide goods and services that have a large impact on human rights, such as in-flight meals, in-flight offerings, and uniforms.
 Depending on the situation, we will take measures to prevent and reduce modern slavery and human trafficking in the supply chain.